• Skip to primary navigation

 • Add water to a large pot and bring to a boil.
 Rinse and drain your jackfruit and then add them to the pot of boiling water.
 Boil for an hour.

-• Grab a large mixing and add to it vital wheat gluten, nutritional yeast, 1 teaspoon each of applewood smoke salt, garlic powder, onion powder, and smoked paprika.
-Add ½ teaspoon of brown sugar to the flour batter mix together.
-Then add your baked jackfruit, oyster mushrooms, and vegetable broth to the bowl.
+• Grab the same mixing bowl used to toss jackfruit and shredded oyster mushrooms and add vital wheat gluten, nutritional yeast, 1 tablespoon of BBQ Seasoning and mix together.
+Then add your baked jackfruit and oyster mushrooms along with vegetable broth to the bowl.

-• Begin to mix the ingredients together until liquid fully covers the flour, and quickly after begin to knead your mixture for a 1- 2 minutes.
-Do NOT over knead it.
-Just enough to fully combine the mushroom and jackfruit with the dough.
+• Do NOT over knead it.
+Just enough to fully combine the mushroom, jackfruit, and vegan ground with the dough.
 Don't worry about if it isn't completely combined or perfect.
 Baking will help combine everything together.

-• Shape your dough into a rectangle loaf shape about 1 inch thick, and place it on of the same pan you used to bake your jackfruit and mushrooms.
-Top with Vegan BBQ Sauce and bake for 45 to 50 minutes.
-Once done, allow to cool for 5 minutes. top with more Vegan BBQ Sauce and cut horizontally into strips.
+• Top with Vegan BBQ Sauce and bake for 45 to 50 minutes.
+Once done, allow to cool for 5 minutes.
+Top with more Vegan BBQ Sauce and cut horizontally into strips.
 Serve with some vegan potato salad, vegan baked beans, and vegan coleslaw!

 Notes

-1. KING OYSTER MUSHROOM: You can substitute with regular oyster mushrooms if you like.
-Or if you cannot find any oyster mushrooms, feel free to use just jackfruit for this recipe.
+1. You can substitute with regular oyster mushrooms if you like.
+Or if you cannot find any oyster mushrooms, feel free to only use jackfruit.

 Nutrition